AryanThodupunuri/food-ordering-system/README.md

 ## Data Flow

-1. **Order Placement**: Customer places an order via the **Order Service**.
+1. A customer places an order via the Order Service
-2. **Outbox Logging**: The **Order Service** saves the order and writes an event to the outbox table within the same transaction.
+2. An event is logged to the Outbox table (inside the same DB transaction)
-3. **Message Dispatch**: A background process reads events from the outbox table and publishes them to **Apache Kafka**.
+3. The system publishes the event to Kafka
-4. **Payment Processing**: The **Payment Service** consumes the event from Kafka, processes the payment, and uses the Outbox pattern to communicate back.
+4. The Payment Service listens to the event and processes the payment
-5. **Order Approval**: The **Restaurant Service** receives the event, approves the order, and updates the order status.
+5. Once payment is confirmed, the Restaurant Service approves the order
-6. **Notification**: The customer receives updates on the order status.
+6. The customer gets updates in real time

-_By utilizing the Outbox pattern, we ensure that message delivery between microservices is reliable and consistent, maintaining data integrity across services._
+By utilizing the Outbox pattern, we ensure that message delivery between microservices is reliable and consistent, maintaining data integrity across services._

-## Development Guidelines

-### Adding a New Feature

-1. **Domain Layer**

-    - Define new entities or value objects.
-    - Implement business logic and rules.

-2. **Application Layer**

-    - Create or update application services.
-    - Define use cases.

-3. **Data Access Layer**

-    - Add or modify repository interfaces.
-    - Implement data access logic.
-    - Implement Outbox entities and repositories if necessary.

-4. **Messaging**

-    - Update Kafka producers and consumers.
-    - Define new topics if necessary.
-    - Ensure messages are written to the Outbox table within the same transaction as the domain event.

-5. **API Layer**

-    - Update controllers.
-    - Define new endpoints.

 ### Testing